prigaux/firefox-copy-on-select/README.md

 It is only a 4 lines content_script!

+## Warning

+* after install of module, you must reload any existing pages before selecting.
+Otherwise it will NOT work.
+* do not test it on https://addons.mozilla.org/, it will not work

+## Similar tools

-NB: this is mostly https://addons.mozilla.org/fr/firefox/addon/copy-on-select/ with a github a link to see the source code!
+* this addon is mostly https://addons.mozilla.org/fr/firefox/addon/copy-on-select/ with a github a link to see the source code!
+* it does the same thing as VSCode https://marketplace.visualstudio.com/items?itemName=dinhani.copy-on-select